 Livadia Basketry

-Livadia Basketry Included on the UNESCO Intangible World Heritage List
+Livadia Basketry Included on the UNESCO National Intangible World Heritage List (Cyprus)

 Livadia village has been practising basket-weaving with the use of wicker or reeds since the 19th century and continues to actively promote and protect this skill, earning it a place on the UNESCO Intangible Cultural Heritage List.